-&lt;sup>36 See FCPA Opinion Release 2004-02 (July 12, 2004).
+&lt;sup>53 See FCPA Opinion Release 2004-02 (July 12, 2004).

+SSI buys and resells metal, including selling scrap metal to steel mills in Asia.
+In 1995, SSI began using two recently acquired subsidiaries, SSI International Far East Ltd. ("SSI Korea") and SSI International, Inc. ("SSI International"), to facilitate its Asian scrap metal sales.
 From 1999-2004, SSI Korea and SSI International employees made improper cash payments to managers of scrap metal customers owned, in whole or in part, by the Chinese government to induce the purchase of scrap metal from SSI.
 Specifically, SSI paid over \$205,000 in improper payments to managers of government-owned customers in China in connection with 30 sales transactions.
 According to SEC settlement documents, SSI's gross revenue for these transactions totaled approximately \$96 million, and SSI earned \$6.2 million in net profits on these sales.

 The SEC settlement documents describe two types of kickbacks paid by SSI to the general managers of its Chinese scrap metal customers.
-First, SSI paid a "standard" kickback of between \$3,000 to \$6,000 per shipment from the revenue earned on the sale.
+First, SSI paid a "standard" kickback of between \$3,000 and \$6,000 per shipment from the revenue earned on the sale.
 The second type of kickback involved the Chinese general managers overpaying SSI for the steel purchase.
 SSI would then pay a "refund" or "rebate" directly to the general managers for the overpaid amount, usually ranging from \$3,000 to \$15,000.
 SSI made these payments possible by creating secret SSI Korea bank accounts, and at least one senior SSI official was aware of and authorized wire transfers to the secret bank accounts.